 However, my parents aren’t entirely boycotting their prescriptions or appointments.
 The plan was recommended by their doctor and they still do maintenance treatment.
 But this time, they’ll put in more of their own effort.
 Here’s how they did it:

-After walking 10,000 steps in the morning, my parents would come home and do a couple more exercises.
-They’d set up the computer and play two YouTube videos.
+After walking 10,000 steps in the morning, my parents would come home and do more exercises.
+They’d set up the computer and play two videos.
 First is the 1 Mile Happy Walk, an indoor exercise program that runs for 15 minutes.
 Aside from reaching a mile, they added exercises such as side-steps, kicks, and knee lifts.

 Another video was the 7 Day – 7 Minute Workout Challenge by Lucy Wyndham-Read.
 Of course, being the hardcore folks that they are, seven days weren’t enough for them as they made it a routine.
 However, this workout was more intense so they didn’t follow it religiously.

-After implementing this fitness game plan, my parents have seen notable changes in their lives.
+After implementing this game plan, my parents have seen notable changes in their lives.
 They no longer crave rice or junk food, they’re more active in thought and movement, and most importantly, their old clothes fit them now.
 Wardrobe aside, their fitness journey really took them to different heights (in their 50s!).
 Being a witness to this change, I salute them.
-From scourging the internet to cooking new recipes, it was all new to them, but they embraced it and their determination brought a huge change to their health.
-They’ve committed themselves to this new lifestyle and showed it’s never too late to start.
+From scouring the internet to cooking new recipes, it was all new to them, but they embraced it and their determination brought a huge change to their health.
+They committed themselves to this new lifestyle and showed it’s never too late to start.
 How?
 You can start by making a choice.
-And just like my dad always say, “Make the healthy choice.”
+And just like my dad always says, “Make the healthy choice.”